stolencatkarma/CataclysmLD/README.md

 Cataclysm: Looming Darkness
 ===

-A multiplayer re-imagining of Cataclysm: Dark Days Ahead.
+A multiplayer rewrite of Cataclysm: Dark Days Ahead in python.

 1-24-19 update - This codebase is moving to a more mud-style clientless telnet system where player's will connect
                  to the game using a telnet or MUD client.